 We would like to say a big thank you to everyone who has given generously for this cause and continue to do so.

 Although CFINE accepts all donations, they are currently running low of the following items: rice, pasta, cooking sauce, tinned meals, soup, baked beans, toiletries (male and female including sanitary products), baby products (nappies, baby food) and children's toys.

 This year's World Mission Stamp Appeal, organised by the Church of Scotland will support the Chigodi Women Centre in Blantyre, Malawi.
 This organisation delivers a broad range of training material to improve the socio-economic status of women, helping them develop skills in marketing and entrepreneurship.

 If you have any used stamps, please pass them on to our Elder, Howard Fowlie, who will deliver them to the World Mission Stamp Project.
-The stamps are then sold to raise funds to help Ukrainian children with disabilities reach their full potential.
+The stamps are then sold to raise funds to help women in Malawi reach their full potential.